Brett1981/MoviesAPI/Readme.md

 - .NET/Node.js on the Back End
 - Entity Framework Core as the object-relational mapping (ORM)
 - Docker/Microsoft SQL Server for the Relational Database (external to VS Code)

+- run command: dotnet run
+- for Movie API, go to: localhost:5000/api/movies
+- for HTML view, go to: localhost:5000/home